marcusoftnet/marcusoftnet.github.io/_posts/2010-03-07-bdd-with-specflow-some-thoughts-after.md

 #### BDD – behavior driven design

-I don’t want to go into [explaining BDD](http://dannorth.net/introducing-bdd) since it's been done [several](http://blog.wekeroad.com/2009/09/21/make-bdd-your-bff-2) [times before](http://blog.stevensanderson.com/2010/03/03/behavior-driven-development-bdd-with-specflow-and-aspnet-mvc/) (I can really recommend the last Steven Sanderson post – excellent!) in a much better ways than I could ever do.
+I don’t want to go into [explaining BDD](http://dannorth.net/introducing-bdd) since it's been done [several](http://blog.wekeroad.com/2009/09/21/make-bdd-your-bff-2) [times before](http://blog.stevensanderson.com/2010/03/03/behavior-driven-development-bdd-with-specflow-and-aspnet-mvc/) (I can really recommend the last Steven Sandersson post – excellent!) in a much better ways than I could ever do.
 Go on and read them if you want – I’ll wait right here.

 But I can share some aha-moments and experiences that has surfaced for me when preparing and doing the workshop.